jorderator/overlap-copy/testing/readme.md

 ## Usage

- They are intended to be run from within this directory, pointing at the 'tests' folder, however changing this just requires altering the 'path_prefix' variable where applicable.
+ They are intended to be run from within this directory, pointing at a 'tests' subfolder or similar, however changing this just requires altering the 'path_prefix' variable where applicable, and supplying a different target folder as the argument.